schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 Placing the sandbox inside the schematic repository provides several benefits.

 - Everyone develops against the same target app, or apps if you configure more than one.
 - Once you execute the schematic, it’s trivial to see a diff of the changes in your editor.
-This is the number one benefit and my initial goal when I start trying to solve this problem.
+This is the number one benefit and my initial goal when I started trying to solve this problem.

 ![app-module-diff](../../img/blog/2018-11-19-schematic-sandbox/app-module-diff.png)